apify/actor-whitepaper/README.md

 - Each Actor should do just one thing, and do it well.
 - Optimize for the users of the Actors, help them understand what the Actor does, easily run it, and integrate.
+- Optimize for interoperability, to make it ever easier to connect Actors with other systems
-- Keep the system as simple as possible, so that Actors can be built and used by the top 90% of developers.
+- Keep the API as simple as possible, so that Actors can be built and used by >90% of software developers.

 ### Relation to the Actor model